๐Ÿ–‹๏ธ Dataset - Annotation tool

 Manual group selection

-• By selecting all the Shape with a specific Label directly from the Shape list, as Shape with the same Label are grouped together.
-So selecting the Label will automatically select all the Shape with this Label, for instance, car:
+• By selecting all the Shape with a specific Label directly from the Shapes list, as Shape with the same Label are grouped.
+So selecting the Label will automatically select all the Shape with this Label, for instance, helmet:

 Group selection by `Label`